salaboy/kubecon-na-keynote/platform-cluster.md

 ### Configure Production Environment (namespace)

 To simplify the demo, we will create a `production` namespace inside our platform cluster.
-In real life scenarios, it will be recommended to configure a seaprate cluster for sensitive environments.
+In real life scenarios, it is recommended to configure a seaprate cluster for sensitive environments.
 [You can check this guide to connect ArgoCD to an external cluster](production-cluster.md).

 Let's now configure our production environment ArgoCD application.
 The following file points to a [GitHub repository](https://github.com/salaboy/kubecon-production) that contains our production environment configurations.
-Feel free to change and use your own repository and then run:
+Feel free to change this to use your own repository and then run:

 ```
 kubectl apply -f argocd/production-env.yaml -n argocd